MIFIDPRU 8 Disclosure

 DPI is required to at all times maintain own funds that are at least equal to the Firm’s own funds requirement.
 The own funds requirements is the higher of the Firm’s:

-DPI’s own funds requirement is currently set by the FCA’s transitional arrangements for Exempt CAD firms, rising to the higher of the PMR/FOR/KFR from 2026.
+DPI’s own funds requirement is currently set by the FCA’s transitional arrangements for former Exempt CAD firms, rising to the higher of the PMR/FOR/KFR from 1 January 2027.

 The potential for harm associated with DPI’s business strategy, based on the Firm’s own funds requirement, is low.
 This is due to the relatively stable and consistent growth in the Firm’s revenues and asset base.